Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Models

-Having a time series of $p_n$, to obtain the HE according to Eq.~(\ref{eq6}) and (\ref{eq7}) the following parameters are fixed and used throughout this paper: $n_{\rm min}=10$, $n_{\rm max}=300$, $\Delta n=10$.
-Next, a linear regression is performed on the $\ln\sigma_{MA}-\ln n$ relation, and the slope of the fit is the HE.
-To confirm that the fitting is performed correctly, i.e. a line is fitted in the linear part of the plot, a number of statistical indicators are computed.
+Having a time series of $p_n$, to obtain $H$ according to Eq.~(\ref{eq6}) and (\ref{eq7}), the following parameters are fixed and used throughout this paper: $w_{\rm min}=10$, $w_{\rm max}=300$, $\Delta w=10$.
+Next, a linear regression is performed on the $\ln\sigma_{MA}\!-\!\ln w$ relation, and the slope of the fit is the estimated $H$ value.
+To confirm that the fitting is performed correctly, i.e. a line is fitted in the linear part of the plot with sufficient accuracy, a number of statistical indicators are computed.
 First, the standard error of the slope is retrieved.
 Next, the end points $(a,b)$ of the 99\% confidence interval of the slope are used to calculate its width, $\alpha:=b-a$.
 Finally, the Pearson coefficient $R^2$ is obtained.
 The standard error and $\alpha$ should be small compared to the corresponding $H$ value, and $R^2$ should be close to unity to conclude that the fitting was reliable.

 An example of such an approach is illustrated in Fig.~\ref{figDMA}, in which case the results of the linear regression are as follows: $H=0.4856$, the standard error is equal to 0.0047, $\alpha=0.4985-0.4727=0.0258$, and $R^2=0.999$.
-This convincingly places the HE slightly below the value of 0.5 for this time series.
+This convincingly places the $H$ estimate slightly below the value of 0.5 for this time series.

 It might happen, however, that some $H$ exceeds unity, which is a meaningless result based on the mathematical theory (see Sect.~\ref{he}), but is not surprising in numerical computations.
-Fortunately, it will turn out that these values are a negligible fraction in the statistic, and hence should not affect the main results and conclusions.
+Fortunately, it will turn out that these values are a negligible fraction in the statistic, and will not affect the main results and conclusions.